 For best results:

-- If you have a wireless router, make sure you're connected using an ethernet cable.
+- If you have a wireless router, make sure you're connected using the ethernet cable that came with your modem.

 - Only have one computer, tablet or mobile connected to the internet when doing a speed test.